sogno-platform/dpsim/docs/hugo/content/en/docs/Models/power-electronics.md

 q = -v_{c,d} i_{rc,q} + v_{c,q} i_{rc,d},
 ```

-with the projection scaling chosen so that $p$ and $q$ are the total three-phase active and reactive powers seen by the single-frame controller.
+with the projection scaling chosen so that $p$ and $q$ match the total three-phase active and reactive powers under balanced operation; under unbalanced operation they are the positive-sequence components seen by the single-frame controller.

-Everything from the PLL through the inner current control is identical in form to `DP::Ph1`, operating on the single positive-sequence dq pair.
-The PLL and power-filter dynamics are
+The control chain from the PLL through the inner current loop is identical in form to that of `DP::Ph1` and operates on the single positive-sequence $dq$ pair.
+The PLL and power-filter dynamics read

 ```math
 \dot{\psi}